 Jesus and His disciples go to a place called Gethsemane where Jesus enters into some fervent and extended prayer (Matthew 26.36-46).
 Keeping traditions and teachings that said Passover must be kept in Jerusalem (Deuteronomy 16.1-7) Jesus did not return to Bethany but rather stayed close by in Gethsemane.
 Praying in His humanity for the cup of God’s wrath to be taken from Him if it were possible (Mark 14.36) Jesus finds His closest companions asleep multiple times.
 Andres J. Köstenberger and Justin Taylor wrote this:

 As Jesus finds them asleep for the third time (Matthew 26.44-46) He has seen or heard His arresting mob approaching (v.46).
-By now in the narrative we have most likely moved into Friday…
+By now in the narrative we have most likely moved into the early hours of Friday…

 Join us tomorrow for a Good Friday service.